fplab/ui-for-pl/README.md

 ## User Interfaces for Programming Languages: The Compendium

-  > **compendium**. *noun*. a collection of concise but detailed information about a particular subject, especially in a book or other publication.

 This compendium covers research and practice in the field of user interfaces for programming languages, broadly construed.

-It is structured as an annotated bibliography, organized hierarchically into topic areas, and covering both academic research and notable non-academic designs.
-In addition to text, the summaries of notable systems might include screenshots, videos, and links to external resources.
-The goal in each case is to convey the key results and ideas clearly and concisely, so that the compendium is a useful resource for  researchers, practitioners, and hobbyists who might be interested in **thoroughly surveying** a topic area.

-It will take contributions from many different members of our community to truly achieve a comprehensive compendium.
-Contributions are very welcome through GitHub's pull request mechanism.

 ### Build Requirements